Jennifer C. Girón, Ph.D.

 I'm actively working on a B.S. in Horticulture and Animal Science as a double major.
 I have been digitizing and organizing the leaf beetle specimens in the Invertebrae Zoology Collection since September 2021.
 I presented a poster about my work with the leaf beetle collection at the Undergraduate Research Conference at TTU in the spring of 2022.

-We currently have two volunteers.
-One of them is digitizing the hover fly collection (Diptera: Syrphidae) and the other will soon start imaging the Medical Zoology slide collection.
+We currently have two volunteers who are retired TTU professors and wish to remain anonymous.
+One of them is identifying and digitizing the hover fly collection (Diptera: Syrphidae) and the other is imaging the Medical Zoology slide collection and updating those records in SCAN.